logiquants/Logiquants-Website/content/terms-and-conditions.md

 ***

 <div style="display: inline">contact@logiquants.ca</div><br>
-ADDRESS GOES HERE, Toronto, ON, M5J 1C4<br>
+ADDRESS GOES HERE, Toronto, ON, M5J 1C4
+‎<br>

 You can also contact us through the feedback form available on our Site.